 I’m keeping it similar to my 2019 Album (check it out!).
 This year, I’m trying a NEW company that I’ve never used before, Webster’s Pages.
 These albums are GORGEOUS.
 I’ve never seen anything like it!
 The cover textiles and leathers are so high end, these books will be treasures.

-I have always had mixed emotions about photo books.
-Yes, they’re more “compact” however most photo books are not printed to last.
-There are companies who offer hard cover silver halide photo books, they start at $100 and most of us aren’t willing to pay the price for our everyday photos.
+I’ve always had mixed emotions about glue bound photo books.
+Yes, they’re more “compact”, however most photo books are not printed to last.
+As you can see in this 8×8″ family photo album from 2010 printed at Shutterfly.
+There are companies who offer hard cover silver halide photo books that start at $100 for 20 pages but most of us aren’t willing to pay this price for our everyday photos.